fredisnowhere/sharedcredentials/README.md

 In this new model, credentials are still signed by the issuer as the credential "proof" part but:
-* user DID (credentialSubect / id) is the root of the Merkle Tree of accumulated (key pair, claim content)
+* user DID (credentialSubect / id) is the root of the Merkle Tree of accumulated aasociation of derived public key (or DDO) and claim content
-* claim assertion is empty.
+* direct claim assertion is empty.

+if we take all example assumptions described above,
+"Year of Birth" credential would be :

 ```
 {